 Regattas: We will be attending multiple 2000m Sprint Races this Spring

-March 23rd- John Hunter Regatta (Gainesville, GA) *Overnight Trip **Masters will also be in attendance
+March 29th: John Hunter Regatta (Gainesville, GA *Overnight trip.
+Trip fees to be announced in Feb)

 Fees: The Fall 2013 Juniors Novice Rowing activity fee is $430.
 If paid in full by check prior to September 1th, the discounted fee is $400 (discount applied during chechout on RegattaCentral).
 The fee can be paid in three payments or in full by credit card through the RegattaCentral Registaration.
 You will need to create an account there if you don’t have one already.
 You may also pay by check mailed to: ETRO c/o Cheryl Diaz 250 E. Broadway Ave.
 Maryville, TN 37804, however, all participants must complete the online registration for roster purposes.